astillsjr/focus-flow-frontend/from-backend.md

   ```
 - **Note**: The `triggered: boolean` field has been replaced with `triggeredAt: Date | null` for more accurate tracking

-### 2. **Automatic Background Processing**
+### 2. **SSE-Based Nudge Triggering**
-- **Change**: Background scheduler runs every 60 seconds to automatically trigger ready nudges
+- **Change**: Nudges are now triggered on-demand through SSE connections, not via background processing
-- **Impact**: Nudges are processed even when no frontend clients are connected
+- **Impact**: Nudges are only generated when users are actively connected, saving resources
 - **Architecture**:
-  - **Background scheduler** is the single source of truth for triggering nudges (generates messages)
-  - **SSE endpoint** only delivers notifications to connected clients (does not trigger nudges)
-  - This separation prevents race conditions and ensures reliable delivery
+  - **SSE endpoint** handles both triggering and delivering nudges
+  - Nudges are triggered when users connect (backlog) and polled every 5 seconds while connected
+  - When a user disconnects or logs out, nudge processing stops immediately
+  - No background scheduler - all processing happens through active SSE connections
-- **Frontend Action**: No changes needed - nudges are processed automatically
+- **Frontend Action**: Connect to SSE endpoint to receive nudges in real-time

 ### 3. **Server-Sent Events (SSE) Endpoint**
 - **New Endpoint**: `GET /api/nudges/stream?accessToken=<token>`
 - **Purpose**: Real-time nudge notifications for connected clients
 - **Authentication**: Access token via query parameter or `Authorization: Bearer <token>` header

-### 4. **Backlog Delivery on Connection**
+### 4. **Backlog Processing on Connection**
-- **Change**: When connecting via SSE, clients automatically receive nudges triggered in the last 24 hours
+- **Change**: When connecting via SSE, the system automatically processes all ready nudges since the user's last connection
-- **Impact**: Clients catch up on missed notifications when reconnecting
+- **Impact**: Clients catch up on missed nudges when reconnecting, and ready nudges are triggered immediately
-- **Implementation**: Uses `triggeredAt` timestamp to accurately identify nudges triggered within the last 24 hours
+- **Implementation**:
+  - Tracks `lastSeenNudgeTimestamp` per user (when the last nudge was sent)
+  - On connect, gets all ready nudges with `deliveryTime > lastSeenNudgeTimestamp`
+  - Triggers and sends these nudges immediately
+  - Also sends any already-triggered nudges that weren't received (in case of disconnection)

 ## Frontend Implementation Guide